dromara/dataCompare/README.md

 (1)Run the SQL files in the SQL directory in the database, create database and tables

-(2)build jar using the source code of the project: mvn clean package -Dmaven.test.skip=true -Ptest
+(2)build jar using the source code of the project: mvn clean package

 (3)edit database config information of application.yml